openassistive/OpenATFrontEnd/content/custom/home-sticky.md

 title = "A Library For Open Software And Hardware Projects"
 +++

 OpenAssistive is a catalogue of Open Source Assistive technology solutions.

-Insert your project here.
+You can [search](#search) for a project or look for a project under a [tag](/tags/) or if you want to add a new project simply add your GitHub, Instructables, Pinshape, Sourceforge or Thingiverse page of your project here (see the [add page](/add) for more details):

 <!-- SHORTENING TEXT FOR NOW
 ## What is Assistive Technology?